tuva-health/docs/docs/data-models/claims-common/pharmacy-claim.md

 The pharmacy_claim table includes information about retail and specialty drug prescriptions that have been filled by a patient, billed by a pharmacy, and paid by an insurer.

 ## Mapping Guidelines
 The pharmacy_claim table is at the claim-line grain.
+Each prescription should get it's own claim line.
+The majority of claims may only have a single line.
+In fact, it's totally fine if every claim only has a single line.

 ## Data Dictionary
 | Column | Data Type | Terminology | Description |